 Join the Menlo Book Club!
 Help us move from learning to taking action by reading Roadmap to Reconciliation 2.0 by Dr. Brenda Salter McNeil with us, starting the week of May 17.
 GET MORE INFO + REGISTER

 Looking for more ways to respond to racial brokenness and systemic injustice?
 Check out Be the Bridge, a community rooted in scripture that equips people to address these issues.
 In addition, the following resources give practical tips for every day situations.
 While written from the perspective of the Asian community, the principles could help in many contexts.

 Find some relationship-centered opportunities to SERVE our community through our ministry partners.

-Are you wondering, “What can I do right now?”
-There are many ways to fight for positive change, and as Christians, our starting point is prayer.
+There are many ways to fight for positive change and, as Christians, our starting point is prayer.
 Pray for healing in our community, humility to learn, and wisdom in our words and actions.
-As you pray, we invite you to listen for what next step God may be asking you to pursue and to share that with others to help you do it.
+As you pray, listen for what God may be asking you to pursue as a next step.